wroge/wms/README.md

 # Web Map Service - Manager

-A command-line-tool for easy use of Web Map Services.
+A command-line-tool to simplify the use of Web Map Services.
 You can download WMS-Tiles and check the Capabilities of a service.
 Including:

 - Set specific requests in a configuration file
 - Get helpful error messages
-- Automatic Coordinate Transformation into a supported format
+- Automatic Coordinate Transformation into a supported reference system
 - Download several bounding boxes at the same time

 ## Install